Politics BA (Hons)

 International experience opportunities

-You will have the opportunity to take part in an overseas study trip, or a full year abroad*.
+You may have the opportunity to take part in an overseas study trip, or a full year abroad2.

 If you do not speak a foreign language, we can arrange a study year at an institution where courses are taught in English.
 In the past, students on the course have spent time at the anti-mafia organisations Addio Pizzo and Libera in Sicily.